ash-rs/ash/README.md

 let device = instance.create_device(...).expect("Device creation error.");
 ```

+A `V1_X` struct is used to indicate the version.
 ```Rust
 // Define your types
 type YourDevice = Device<V1_0>;
 type YourInstance = Instance<V1_0>;
 ```

-You can upgrade to future version without any breakage.
+You can upgrade to a future version without any breakage.
 ```Rust
 // For example, switching from V1_0 to V1_3 will not cause any breakage. type YourDevice = Device<V1_3>;